anhadg/Moving-Average-Crossover-Backtester/README.md

 ## Key findings

 On SPY from 2015 to 2024, a 50/200-day crossover with a 5 basis point fee returned 137.5% (9.0% a year), while buy-and-hold returned 239.6% (13.0% a year).
 The strategy was calmer, with 14.1% annualized volatility against 17.6%, but its Sharpe ratio was still lower at 0.69 against 0.78.
 Its maximum drawdown matched buy-and-hold at 33.7%, because the slow signal stayed invested through the March 2020 selloff and only exited on March 31, after the low.
-Fees barely mattered here since the rule made only five trades in ten years: total return was <<RETURN_AT_0_BPS>> with no fees and <<RETURN_AT_25_BPS>> at 25 basis points.
+Fees were a small drag because the rule made only five trades in ten years: total return was 138.6% with no fees, 137.5% at 5 basis points, and 133.3% at 25 basis points.
+After that selloff the rule sat out the start of the rebound and re-entered on July 6, 2020 at a price more than 23%

 The out-of-sample test was the most useful result.
 Picking the best pair of windows on 2015 to 2019 gave 20/225 with a Sharpe ratio of 1.02.
 On 2020 to 2024 the same pair scored 0.48, ranked 85th out of 89 pairs, and trailed buy-and-hold's 0.75 over the same years.
 That gap is what overfitting looks like.
 One split on one ticker is not proof, and five trades is a small sample, so treat these numbers as a demonstration of the method and not a verdict on the strategy.